KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Executable

-**Installation Instructions:**  This step should only be performed if you are not on the Aspyr patch and have not applied J's 3C-FD patcher!
+**Installation Instructions:**  This step should only be performed if you are **NOT** on the Aspyr patch and have not applied J's 3C-FD patcher!
 3C-FD applies this as part of its fixes to the Aspyr version.

 ___